 - A Master's degree in Public Health or a closely related field is strongly preferred.
-Exceptional applicants with a Bachelor's degree in a relevant field may also be considered. - Minimum GPA of 3.0 is required, 3.5 is preferred. - Preferred GRE scores of: 150 Verbal; 155 Quantitative; and 3.5 Writing. - Preferred TOEFL scores of: 550 paper-; 213 computer-; and 80 internet-based test. - Required by WVU for all international students.
+Exceptional applicants with a Bachelor's degree in a relevant field may also be considered. - Minimum GPA of 3.0 is required, 3.5 is preferred. - Preferred GRE scores of: 150 Verbal; 155 Quantitative; and 3.5 Writing.
+A waiver of the GRE requirement can be granted in exceptional circumstances (e.g., for the MCAT) - Preferred TOEFL scores of: 550 paper-; 213 computer-; and 80 internet-based test.
+Required by WVU for all international students.